10 Fun Facts About Redding CA

 5. It’s One of the Sunniest Cities in the US

-If you’re like me and automatically expect Northern California to have warm (but not too hot) summers with highs ranging from the mid 70s to mid 80s, then you’re in for a surprise when you visit Redding.
+If you’re like me and automatically expect Northern California to have warm (but not too hot) summers with highs ranging from the mid-70s to mid-80s, then you’re in for a surprise when you visit Redding.
 It’s not uncommon for temperatures to regularly approach triple digits, especially in July and August.

 To put those figures into perspective, consider this: Redding has the hottest summer temps anywhere in California north of the Mojave Desert.